kartoza/charts/charts/geoserver/v0.3.4/README.md

 # GeoServer

-This is Kartoza's GeoServer Rancher charts
+This is Kartoza's GeoServer charts

 GeoServer is an open source server for sharing geospatial data.